vsrinivas/fuchsia/docs/syscalls/waitset_wait.md

 ## RETURN VALUE

-**waitset_wait**() returns **NO_ERROR** if there was a result to report from one of the wait set's entries before the timeout elapsed.
+**waitset_wait**() returns **NO_ERROR** if there was a result to report from one of the wait set's entries before the deadline passed.
 Only on success are *count* and *results* written to.

 It is possible for *count* to be 0 on success if the condition that woke the waiter becomes untrue during a very small window.

 On failure, an error value is returned.
-In particular, **ERR_TIMED_OUT** is returned if *timeout* elapses with no results to report.
+In particular, **ERR_TIMED_OUT** is returned if *deadline* passes with no results to report.

 ## ERRORS